-White House to State Governors on May 19, 2020, the White House announced that President Trump clarified for States that they may use Coronavirus Relief Fund (CRF) dollars, provided under the CARES Act, to pay for FEMA's cost share requirements under the Stafford Act.
-FEMA has reached out to USDT to seek additional information and the expected timing for USDT to publish related guidance updates, to include how this will impact EMPG-S. USDT indicated that they will update their posted guidance to include this information and that they were expecting an additional memo from the White House regarding this bullet in the briefing.
+A: In an email update from the White House to State Governors on May 19, 2020, the White House announced that President Trump clarified for States that they may use Coronavirus Relief Fund (CRF) dollars, provided under the CARES Act, to pay for FEMA's cost share requirements under the Stafford Act.
+FEMA has reached out to the Department of Treasury (USDT) to seek additional information and the expected timing for USDT to publish related guidance updates, to include how this will impact EMPG-S. USDT indicated that they will update their posted guidance to include this information and that they were expecting an additional memo from the White House regarding this bullet in the briefing.
 USDT was not able to provide a target date for posting the updated guidance.
 FEMA PA is also working on general guidance regarding DOB for various COVID resources.
 The FAQ will be updated once confirmation is received.